 Down South Cafe Mystery Series

 This series is set in the fictional town of Winter Garden, Virginia.
 Amy Flowers uses an inheritance from her grandmother to realize her dream of owning and operating a cafe.
 Book One, The Calamity Cafe, was released on June 7, 2016.
-For information on Gayle's other series, please visit her Gayle Trent and Amanda Lee website!

 The Calamity Cafe